-Magnaflux provides leading manufacturers and NDT testing facilities around the globe with the most comprehensive and proven line of liquid penetrant and magnetic particle materials, equipment and accessories, aerospace approved aqueous cleaners, and ultrasonic NDT couplants.
+Magnaflux delivers foremost producers and NDT testing sites around the world with complete and demonstrated line of liquid penetrant and magnetic particle materials, aerospace approved aqueous cleaners, ultrasonic NDT couplants and equipment & accessories.

 Magnaflux has been one of the world leaders in the production of magnetic particle equipment since 1929.
 Magnetic particle inspection is a form of NDT (non-destructive testing) that can detect flaws on the surface and in the interior of test pieces made from ferroelectric metals like iron, nickel, cobalt, and many of the alloys formed from them.

 The Magnaflux magnetic particle inspection process first forces the magnetization of the test piece through direct or indirect magnetization.
 Direct magnetization uses an electric current passed through the test object to form a magnetic field in the material.
 Indirect magnetization applies a magnetic field to the test piece from an outside source without applying current to it.
 Iron particles, either dry or in a wet suspension, are then applied to the test piece.
 A flaw at the surface or within the structure of the material will allow the magnetic flux to essentially “leak” and attract the particles to the location of the flaw and form an indication.
 The indication is then evaluated to determine the severity of the flaw and what action should be taken to address it.